 Document everything.
 Keep hard copies of everything you can to document any interaction or statements made by your psychopath and keep it at a secure location.

 Watch what you say.
-Act as if every word you speak is being recorded, and may be read to a jury in the future word-for-word and spun out of context in an effort to make you look like a lunatic.
+Act as if every word you speak is being recorded, and may be read to a jury in the future word-for-word, twisting your words and spun out of context in an effort to make you look like a lunatic.

 Maybe someday the people who once trusted you will see the truth, but even so, if your psychopath was a masterful one, they will still wonder about you, even after the true colors of the psychopath are made known.

 So, don’t hold onto the false hope of one day being vilified of all the illicit accusations that were made against you.
 In most cases the effects are permanent, though may fade over time.
 Maybe, in the afterlife…

 Most of all, forgive yourself.
 You were not the perpetrator, here, you were the victim.
 And as a victim, you may have found yourself invulnerable or compromising situations, and you may feel like the fool.
 But you were not the fool.
 Anyone could be victimized by the proficient psychopath and it happens every day in all walks of life and levels of society.

 You could not have seen this coming… but now that you are aware, you are less likely to become a victim again… and maybe you can help others to see the signs – or at least be aware – that there are evil people out there, the virtual wolves in sheep’s clothing, who seek to destroy the lives of others without remorse.